 If you need something a little more satisfying, try toasting a piece of whole wheat bread and smashing half an avocado across the top.
-Sprinkled with a little salt & pepper and you’ve got yourself a satisfying, filling snack.
+Sprinkled with a little salt & pepper, and you’ve got yourself a satisfying, filling snack.

 Sweet in taste and low in calories, tart cherries can satisfy your sweet tooth while also helping you to catch some shut-eye, since they are thought to be particularly good for a restful night because they are naturally high in melatonin.

-Oatmeal typically makes it’s appearance at breakfast, but since it only takes 5 minutes to make, it can be a great snack for when you need something that truly will stick to your gut.
+Oatmeal typically makes an appearance at breakfast, but since it only takes 5 minutes to make, it can be a great snack for when you need something that truly will stick to your gut.
 Whole grains such as oats are high in protein and fiber and low in calories.

-Mistaking hunger for thirst is fairly common and the best thing you can do is to start with some liquid such as tea.
+Mistaking hunger for thirst is fairly common, and the best thing you can do is to start with some liquid such as tea.
 Tea has a whole slew of health benefits and may just be the calming elixir you need before bed.

-In fact, we love making a batch of hard boiled eggs at the beginning of the week and then storing them in the fridge to always have on hand.
-Just sprinkle with a little salt and pepper and you’ve got a tasty treat you can feel good about.
+In fact, we love making a batch of hard-boiled eggs at the beginning of the week and then storing them in the fridge to always have on hand.
+Just sprinkle with a little salt and pepper, and you’ve got a tasty treat you can feel good about.